BARRIERS TO SCOUTING CAN BE PROTECTION FOR GROOMERS

 Mentoring

 Mentoring is historically understood as essential.
 It’s absolutely required for a BSA troop to function.
 And it’s one of the best and most effective tools for a Scouter to use in good times and bad.
-Yet mentoring is a direct violation of the “no one-on-one” Barrier to Abuse.
+Yet mentoring appear to be a direct violation of the “no one-on-one” Barrier to Abuse.

 “The Scoutmaster is a friend to the boys, not a boss.
 He is a guide, not a commander.”BSA Handbook, mid-century editions